andrewwhitten/Heroku-Salesforce-Search/README.md

 Note that setting up Heroku Connect will define the Postgres schema for you, with no additional configuration needed.

 I havn't covered indexes in this proof of concept since the queries won't benefit from them with the limited number of records possible in a Salesforce Developer sandbox, however you can define you own Views and Indexes afterwards.
+In a system with millions of records you will likely benefit from an indexing strategy.

 # Step 2: Create some Contacts